- 2 Bedrooms

 - Please be considerate of the local community.
 Permanent residents invariably live within earshot.
 Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your residence.

 - Ask a local.
 Locals may point you in the right direction.
 Who better to ask where to get the best pizza, have a great date night, or the best places for night life?

 - Make sure to protect the rental owner (and your things!) by keeping the rental home locked up when you are away, just like you would at home.

 - Double-check every room of the rental to make certain you've collected all possessions.

 - Please make sure to walk through the rental one last time and look for property damage.
 We advise walking through with the rental manager whenever you can (often this isn't possible)..
-If the property manager is not available, ensure that you take photos of the property to record its condition.
+If the property owner is not available, make certain you take photos of the property to record its condition.